 6. Animal print adds an edgy twist to otherwise simple black jeans.

-Adding in an animal print is an easy way to take a look up a notch.
+Adding in an animal print, especially leopard print, is an easy way to take a look up a notch.

 In general, I suggest keeping the rest of the look fairly subdued and neutral in order to really let that piece do the talking.